No One Reads Boring Articles

 Write just enough to satisfy and inform.
 There are debates about article length.
-Some write thousands of words that few visitors read.
-Others are so brief that people question validity.
+Some write thousands of words with search engines in mind.
+Others write articles so brief that people question validity.
 Half of your readers use mobile devices.
 A tiny percentage of visitors will read 6000 words—especially on a mobile device.
 For the most part, a long article demonstrates the author’s affinity to write irrespective of the reader’s attention span.

 Use references judiciously.
 Copying and pasting large blocks of text with dozens of supporting references does not inspire readers.
 They may question your integrity.
 Some references espouse eternal principles.
 Others are fleeting opinions.
 As a curator of references, aim to distinguish the difference.

-Each reference must be verified prior to publication.
-A 2000-word article that references several 24-page clinical reports hinders the approval process.
-While some websites prohibit the use of any linked references for guest submissions, ClinicalPosters allows a maximum of 5 listed at the end of the article.
+Someone must verify each reference prior to publication.
+A 2000-word article that references several 24-page clinical reports slows the approval process.
+Some websites prohibit the use of any linked references for guest submissions.
+ClinicalPosters allows a maximum of 5 listed at the end of the article.
 If you require voluminous or lengthy references to establish authority, you can pay a fact-checking fee.

 Time for Action